Aerospace R&D in Cape Canaveral

 Cape Canaveral, a leading spaceflight company is developing a large-scale manufacturing facility to support assembly, testing, and

-encapsulation of spacecraft systems for lunar exploration missions.
-At the heart of this complex is a specialized test chamber, where fully
+encapsulation of spacecraft systems for space exploration missions.
+At the heart of this complex is a specialized test chamber, where

-assembled hardware undergoes high-pressure proof and leak testing before advancing towards launch readiness.
-No vehicle moves forward
+fully assembled hardware undergoes high-pressure proof and leak testing before advancing towards launch readiness.
+No vehicle moves

 IntegralRSG collaborated with the Design-Builder to embed protective measures into this high-consequence environment.
 Our specialists defined performance objectives to confront exposures of shock overpressure, fragment, and impulsive noise hazards.
 We led the development of construction contingencies to ensure that the chamber could contain the effects of an accidental component rupture while preserving surrounding operations.
 We aligned structural and architectural solutions with stringent aerospace and Defense safety requirements.